unt-libraries/untl-metadata-documentation/docs/fields/identifier.rst

 -   Identifiers provide information needed to retrieve a file from the storage system, to access a bitstream within a file, or to locate a physical object.
--   Library of Congress Control Numbers should be verified as current, then normalized by:
+-   Library of Congress Control Numbers should be verified as current in the `LC catalog <https://www.loc.gov/search/?all=true>`_, then normalized by:

     -   zero-padding the right-most number if necessary to make it 6 digits long
     -   removing all spaces and punctuation